NTNUI/swimming-website-old/README.md

 - php pages will return html with it's corresponding script.js file and page.css style file if they exists.
 - Prefer using class types as arguments if it makes sense over plain built in types.
 - For API use RESTless principle if possible.
 If not try mimic them to best degree.
+- functions should be minimal and only do one thing.
+- Function name should be descriptive of what function does.
+- Function that performs actions that might fail should throw an exception instead of returning a value that needs to be checked.

 ### Tests
 Tests are not priority in this project at this time.
 Prefer spending time refactoring project into classes and use strong typing in stead.
 Use automated linters in GitHub actions